ethyca/fides/README.md

     </details>

-1. Check your System's compliance by using `fidesctl evaluate fides_resources/`.
+1. Check your `system` compliance by using `fidesctl evaluate fides_resources/`.
 This will create all of your defined objects on the server and then run an evaluation.
 You've now finished a simple Fides workflow!

 And ICYMI, we really recommend doing [the tutorial](https://github.com/ethyca/fides/blob/main/docs/fides/docs/tutorial.md).
 It's helpful to contextualize how you can use Fides in your organization, today!

 ## :book: Resources

 Fides provides a variety of resources to help guide you to a successful outcome.

-We are commmitted to fostering a safe and collaborative environment, such that all interactions are governed by the [Fides Code of Conduct](https://github.com/ethyca/fides/tree/main/docs/fides/docs/community/code_of_conduct.md).
+We are committed to fostering a safe and collaborative environment, such that all interactions are governed by the [Fides Code of Conduct](https://github.com/ethyca/fides/tree/main/docs/fides/docs/community/code_of_conduct.md).

 ### Documentation